smfm-project/sen2mosaic/docs/source/setup.rst

 Where do I get help?
 --------------------

-For help installing sen2cor and sen2three, it's best to refer to the `ESA STEP forum <http://forum.step.esa.int/>`_.
+For help installing sen2cor, it's best to refer to the `ESA STEP forum <http://forum.step.esa.int/>`_.
 For assistance in setting up and using sen2mosaic, email `sam.bowers@ed.ac.uk <mailto:sam.bowers@ed.ac.uk>`_.